SpinW/spinw/docs/developers.md

 3. This will trigger a build with multiple versions of python.
 4. Review the branch, check that all tests for all python versions pass and if so merge.
 5. Once merged, the CI should create a github release in "Draft" mode.
-6. Check that the release page is correct (has all the wheel and `mltbx` files, that the release notes are ok).
+6. Check that the release page is correct (has the wheel and `mltbx` files and the release notes are ok).
 7. Check that the wheel and `mltbx` toolbox can be installed and work.
-7. Then manually trigger the `Publish to PyPI` action to upload the wheel to PyPI.
+8. Then manually trigger the `Publish to PyPI` action to upload the wheel to PyPI.

 In particular, in step 1: